 5 Reasons You'll Never Pay Off Your Credit Cards

 Do you dream of one day being free of your card debt?
 Maybe you take for granted that because you’re paying your credit cards on time each month that you’ll one day eventually have a zero balance on all of them.
-I hate to be the bearer of bad news, but if you’re doing any of these things you may never pay off your credit cards.
+If you are doing the things listed below you may never pay off your credit cards.

 Do the math.
 Plug your credit card details into a credit card payoff calculator and see the results.
 If you a high balance, it will probably take you more than a decade to pay your card with minimum payments.
 Unfortunately, you’re probably making at least one other mistake that will compound the difficulty of paying off your credit cards.